Mining Architectural Information: A Systematic Mapping Study: Mapping Study Design

 \subsubsection{Phase 5: Data Synthesis}

 During this phase, we synthesized the extracted data that we gathered from the previous phase (i.e., Phase 4: Data extraction) in order to answer the five RQs (see Table \ref{ResearchQuestions}).
 We used open coding \& constant comparison to analyze several data items and answer certain RQs of this SMS (see Table \ref{DataExtraction}).
-Open coding \& constant comparison are two widely used techniques in software engineering \citep{seaman1999qualitative} during qualitative data analysis.
-Open coding generates codes for incidents that can be further classified into concepts and categories \citep{seaman1999qualitative}.
-Constant comparison is a continuous process for verifying the generated concepts and categories.
-Both concepts and categories evolve and saturate until they fit the data \citep{seaman1999qualitative}.
-Specifically, in this SMS, open coding \& constant comparison were employed for analyzing the data item D5 to answer RQ2 (sources), the data items D7 and D8 to answer RQ4 (approaches and tools), and the data item D9 to answer RQ5 (challenges).
-In addition, descriptive statistics \citep{wohlin2003empirical} was also used for analyzing the data item D5 to answer RQ2 (sources), the data items D7 and D8 to answer RQ4 (approaches and tools), and the data item D9 to answer RQ5 (challenges).
+Specifically, in this SMS, open coding \& constant comparison were employed for analyzing the data items D5 and D6 to answer RQ2 (sources), the data items D9 and D9 to answer RQ4 (approaches and tools), and the data item D10 to answer RQ5 (challenges).
+In addition, descriptive statistics \citep{wohlin2003empirical} was also used for analyzing the data items D5 and D6 to answer RQ2 (sources), the data items D8 and D9 to answer RQ4 (approaches and tools), and the data item D10 to answer RQ5 (challenges).
 Descriptive statistics can provide quantitative summaries based on the initial description of the extracted data.
 Moreover, we used a hybrid approach which is a combination of open coding \& constant comparison, predefined classifications (i.e., the conceptual model for architectural description in the ISO 42010:2011 standard \citep{6129467}, the categories of architecture decisions by \cite{kruchten2004ontology}, and the categories of architectural changes by \cite{williams2010characterizing}), and descriptive statistics for analyzing the data item D4 to answer RQ1 (mined architectural information).
-On another hand, a hybrid approach which is a combination of open coding \& constant comparison, predefined classifications of architecting activities by \cite{hofmeister2007general}, \cite{tang2010comparative}, and \cite{li2013application}, and descriptive statistics was employed for analyzing the data item D6 to answer RQ3 (architecting activities).
+On another hand, a hybrid approach which is a combination of open coding \& constant comparison, predefined classifications of architecting activities by \cite{hofmeister2007general}, \cite{tang2010comparative}, and \cite{li2013application}, and descriptive statistics was employed for analyzing the data item D7 to answer RQ3 (architecting activities).